goodudetheboy/OpeningHoursEvaluator/README.md

 ## Building ##

 The project uses gradle for building.
-Standard gradle tasks for the java plugin can be found here https://docs.gradle.org/current/userguide/java_plugin.html.
+Standard gradle tasks for the java plugin can be found [here](https://docs.gradle.org/current/userguide/java_plugin.html).
 They can be invoked on the command line by running `gradlew` or `gradlew.bat` with the name of the task, for example `gradlew jar` to create the jar archive.

 ## Testing ##

-There is a REPL instance that you can run in order to test the evaluator in its current state.
+There is a REPL instance that you can run on CLI in order to test the evaluator in its current state.
 Run `gradle individualTesting --console=plain` in a Gradle environment  to test this out, or `gradle individualTestingStrict --console=plain` to run with evaluator in strict mode.